davoudarsalani/rahavard/files/freebsd-post-install.md

 <br>

-To check syntax:
+To look out for syntax errors:
 ```
-syslog-ng -s
+syslog-ng --syntax-only
 ```

 <br>